Alan-Bushell/razor-sharp/README.md

 ### Heroku PostgreSQL
 -Heroku PostgreSQL was used as the database for this project during development and in production.

 ### Git
 - Used for version control throughout the project and to ensure a good clean record of work done was maintained.

+### AWS S3 and IAM
+- Used to host static and media files for this project and IAM for the permissions based roles for accessing the S3 buckets.

+### Django-Crispy-Forms
+- Used to style the forms in this project.

 [Back to Top of page](#contents)